Rock and Roll Camp for Girls: Other programs

 Many Girls Rock Camps offer programs other than a summer camp, but with the same ideology.
 Programs that are offered by some Girls Rock Camps include but are not limited to: Ladies Rock Camps, after school programs, and special events.

-Ladies Rock Camp (or in some places Womens Rock Camp) is usually a 2-3 day program where adult women are exposed to similar workshops and musical instrument instruction that girls receive during summer camp.
+Ladies Rock Camp (or in some places Women's Rock Camp) is usually a 2-3 day program where adult women are exposed to similar workshops and musical instrument instruction that girls receive during summer camp.

 After school programs differ depending on the location, but range from totally music driven programming to community and school focused programs.

 Many Girls Rock Camps offer special events during the year ranging from movie nights to concerts.

 Queer Rock Camp in Olympia, Washington, is a week long summer camp program for queer youth ages 12–21 that was inspired by the Rock n Roll Camp for Girls program.
 Like Girls Rock Camps, they seek to empower queer youth through music, creativity, expression, and workshops that aim to foster those goals.